 You need to run this check from an upgrade directory with ownership given to user postgres, such as /home/upgrade/, so that the upgrade log files created by bdr_pg_upgrade can be stored.
-To initiate the safety check, append the --check option to your bdr_pg_upgrade command.
+To initiate the safety check, append the --check option to your bdr_pg_upgrade command o Address any warnings or errors indicated by this check to ensure an uneventful transition to the new version.